ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ## Getting Actions
 {: #getting-actions}

-Metadata that describes existing Actions can be retrieved by using the `bx wsk action` get command.
+Metadata that describes existing Actions can be retrieved by using the `ic wsk action` get command.

 **Command:**
 ```
-bx wsk action get hello
+ic wsk action get hello
 ```

 ***Result:**